 Some of our premises use CCTV for the purpose of crime prevention; however, this is under the control of a third party and therefore you should consult any notices they display and their privacy statements for more information.

-7. TRANSFERRING PERSONAL INFORMATION OUTSIDE OF THE EEA
+7. TRANSFERRING PERSONAL INFORMATION OUTSIDE OF THE UK OR EEA

 8. ACCESSING AND UPDATING YOUR PERSONAL INFORMATION